benkoppe/QuantumSpectra-2024/docs/source/index.rst

 QS-2024 is a Python package for simulating the absorption spectra of donor-acceptor molecular systems.
 A number of different models are implemented, all of which are based in quantum mechanical or semiclassical theory.

+To get started, read the :doc:`insallation guide <startup/installation>`.

 .. toctree::
    :hidden: